tomchen/react-printable-cv/README.md

     ...
   ],
   default_lang: 'en',
-  less_script_chunks: true, // generate one JavaScript chunk files only in production
+  less_script_chunks: false, // generate one JavaScript chunk files only in production
-  inline_resources: true, // make resources inline in order to generate a standalone HTML in production }
+  inline_resources: false, // make resources inline in order to generate a standalone HTML in production
+  private: false, // add noindex meta tag to block search engine
+  print_show_web_version_link: false, // show web version link in print view so that it will be shown in the print-view-generated PDF (`web_version_url` is optionally defined in CV data JSON)
+}
 ```